 Weapons: While knife collections and war memorabilia are meaningful, anything that could harm an individual likely won’t be permitted in your new home.
 Consider donating these to local museums or gifting them to friends and loved ones.

 When packing up household items, remember what amenities the community provides.
 For example, you may not need coffee makers or other kitchen gadgets if the community has a café and provided dining options.
 In that case, pots and pans may not be needed.

 Additional Packing Tips

-- Create a list prior to packing of the items you want to bring with you, put into storage and sell/donate.
+Create a list outlining the items you want to bring with you, and those you want to put into storage and sell/donate.

-- Know the dimensions of your new apartment so that you can bring furniture that fits the space.
+Know the dimensions of your new apartment so you can bring furniture that fits the space.